Altrincham Aces

-The Altrincham Aces are a semi-professional and amateur ice hockey team of the English National Ice Hockey League, based out of the Altrincham Ice Dome, situated on Oakfield Road in Altrincham, Greater Manchester, England.
+The Altrincham Aces are a semi-professional and amateur ice hockey team of the English National Ice Hockey League, based in the Altrincham Ice Dome, situated on Oakfield Road in Altrincham, Greater Manchester, England.

-The team was initially founded in 1961, the team were based out of the old Altrincham Ice Rink, situated on Devonshire Road in Altrincham, Greater Manchester, England, and played until 2003, when the rink was sold, then demolished to make way for a new housing development.
+The team was initially founded in 1961, the team were based in the old Altrincham Ice Rink, situated on Devonshire Road in Altrincham, Greater Manchester, England, and played until 2003, when the rink was sold, then demolished to make way for a new housing development.

 During the period 1986–1995, the team was known as the Trafford Metros, as the team was in part funded by Trafford council.
 This name was revived in 2009, but then altered to the Manchester Minotaurs in 2013.
 Until recently the team was affiliated to the Manchester Phoenix a team playing in the English Premier League.

 In the course of the team's existence, they played in a variety of regional and national leagues, in the largely amateur structure of the sport within the UK.